Make Private Mortgage Insurance a Thing of the Past

-Analyze your statements often.
-Make yourself aware of the prices of other houses in your immediate area.
-If your mortgage is under five years old, chances are you haven't paid down much principal � it's been mostly interest.
+Familiarize yourself with your monthly statements to keep your eye on principal payments.
+Also keep track of how much other homes are being sold for in your neighborhood.
+If your loan is under five years old, chances are you haven't paid down much principal � it's been mostly interest.

 Got a Question?